 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 1 / 4

-Equatorial Guinea has one of the most difficult business environments in the world.
 Pervasive corruption and onerous bureaucratic procedures serve as major impediments to private business activity.
+In September 2018 the government demanded that oil companies must increase drilling in 2019 or risk losing their permits to work in the country’s oil fields.
 Most women face disadvantages regarding inheritance and property rights under both the civil code and customary practices, though women enjoy greater customary rights among the Bubi minority.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 1 / 4